-Probability of Failure (PoF) is relevant to individual equipment units and is a function of time.
-Failure frequency is relevant to a population of generic units, and is averaged over a time span.
+Failure Probability is relevant to individual equipment and is a function of time.
+Failure frequency is relevant to a population of units, and is averaged over a time span.
 Which level of consideration should we use?
-It depends on the context and, mainly, on our goals.
-Let’s drill this option down from rocket science to engineering practice.
+It depends on the context and our goals.
+Let’s drill this topic down from rocket science to engineering practice.

 - Imagine, we are trying to extract out a single ball from this funnel without as much as looking at it at all